frank26080115/alpha-fairy/README.md

 This GitHub repo contains the C++ source code (and graphics files) that can be compiled and loaded into the M5StickC-Plus, so anybody can [create this remote](INSTRUCTIONS.md).

-Supported camera models: A1 (tested), untested but theoretically can support: A7SM3, A9M2, A7M4A, A7RM4, A7C, A7M4, ZV-E10, ZV-1
+Supported camera models: A1 (tested)

+Untested but theoretically can support: A7SM3, A9M2, A7M4A, A7RM4, A7C, A7M4, ZV-E10, ZV-1

+Other camera models that support the mobile version of the Imaging Edge Remote app might also work but it is even more difficult to accomplish.

 The fun part about this project for me is to create a usable user interface on a device with only two buttons plus an IMU.